• HOME

 • ABOUT

-Raimond de Weerdt I Cyanotype Photograms - All You Need Is Blue
+Raimond de Weerdt I Cyanotype Printing - All You Need Is Blue

-This weekend workshop is fun and informative and students will return home with a collection of beautifully hand printed Cyanotypes.
+The workshop is both informative and enjoyable, and students will return home with a collection of beautifully hand-printed cyanotypes.

 Suitable for all levels.